Women may mount stronger Covid-19 immune response

-PARIS (AFP) - A new study looking at male and female immune responses to the new coronavirus may shed new light on why men are more likely to become seriously ill with Covid-19, researchers said Wednesday (Aug 26).
+PARIS • A new study looking at male and female immune responses to the coronavirus may shed new light on why men are more likely to become seriously ill with Covid-19, researchers have said.

 Since early in the pandemic it has been clear that men, particularly older men, are at a far higher risk of dying from the virus than women of a similar age, but scientists have not yet been able to pinpoint exactly why.

-A new study published in the journal Nature noted that globally men account for about 60 per cent of deaths from Covid-19 and looked at whether differences in immune responses could explain why.
+A new study published in the journal Nature on Wednesday noted that men account for about 60 per cent of deaths from Covid-19 globally and looked at whether differences in immune responses could explain why.

 The immunity specialist said "these differences may underlie heightened disease susceptibility in men".